prabhpreet332/prabhpreet332.github.io/content/posts/git-github-best-practices.md

 Probably the most important take away from this writeup: **Make sure your PR/MR is ready before you request a review**.

 Please be mindful of your teammates' time.
 It is annoying, to get the PR/MR and Unit tests are not complete or the test stage in the CI/CD pipeline is breaking or build stage is still throwing errors.
-Ideally, have a PR/MR templates defined. [[3]]({{< relref "#references" >}}) [[4]]({{< relref "#references" >}})
+Ideally, have a PR/MR templates defined specific to your team's needs. [[3]]({{< relref "#references" >}}) [[4]]({{< relref "#references" >}})

 Some of the checklist items worth considering:

 1. **Draft / WIP**: Mark your PR/MR as Draft/WIP if you are not ready for reviews.
 If Centralized VCS does not have this functionality, just write: `Draft: ` or `WIP: ` in the PR title and update before finalizing.

 1. **Rebase with the Default Branch**: Make sure you rebase your branch before you give it off to review.
-Resolve merge conflicts (if any).
+Resolve merge conflicts (if any) before.

 1. **CI/CD Pipeline**: Please don't share your PR/MR if the CI/CD stages have not successfully executed.
 Make sure these execute completely before finalizing.
-As a reviewer, it is extremely frustrating to review the changes and only to know that some check failed and the assignee needs to rework and so does the reviewer.
+As a reviewer, it is frustrating to review the changes, only to know that some check failed and the assignee needs to rework and so does the reviewer.

 1. **Testing**: When you share your PR, it mean the code works and it will still work when code is merged.
 So Integration, Smoke testing is must before finalizing.
 Unit tests, being at the bottom of the testing pyramid, needs to be thorough.
 Please don't try to do this step in parallel with reviews, unless you are really short in time.
-Test thoroughly and preferably share the testing scenarios in the comments in PR/MR along with any associated documentation.
+Test thoroughly and preferably share the testing scenarios in the comments in PR/MR, along with any associated documentation, to help your reviewer understand and review core logic better.

 1. **Self-review**: If you made it this far after raising a PR, congratulations.
 But you can still make it easier for yourself and your reviewer.
 SELF REVIEW.
 Avoid skipping this step.
-I have personally found that many of the basic issues that my reviewers found, early in my career, were the ones I could have resolved beforehand if I had reviewed my code.
+Early in my career, I have found that many of the basic issues that my reviewers found, were the ones I could have resolved beforehand if I had reviewed my code.
 This could have prevented multiple rounds of review and unnecessary embarrassment of making silly mistakes.

-1. **Open-mindedness**: Early in the career, you will ake mistakes, and its okay.
+1. **Open-mindedness**: Early in the career, you will make mistakes, and its okay.
 It important to learn from those mistakes.
 This learning takes a backseat, the moment you tie up code to your ego.
 Even for seasoned developers, having an open mind to consider the alternate approach is essential.
 This would help you grow.
-Often times, you are surrounded by people with diverse experience, which is great for learning.
+Often times, you are surrounded by people with diverse background and experience, which is great for learning.
 It is easier said than done, but worth a try.

 ## Conclusion

 Hope these suggestion take you a step closer to adopting VCS better.
-Feel free to discuss these in Discussions.
+Feel free to discuss these in [GitHub Discussions]({{< param "GlobalValues.repository-management.blog-github-discussions-url" >}}).

+Thank you for reading !!!

 ## References { #references }